 - occur alongside other symptoms

 Mouth sores are a common symptom of HIV, and they have several possible causes.
-People can manage most types of mouth sore with proper oral hygiene.
+People can manage most types of mouth sores with proper oral hygiene or medication.

 It is also important to see a dentist for regular checkups.
 Dentists can help manage symptoms of oral infections and prevent recurring mouth sores.